Road 96’s road trip gets started August 16 on the Switch and PC

 Last month at the Steam Next Fest, the development team did a live Q&A session with the community and the Road 96 demo was made publicly available.
 It got a good reception and accolades from those who played it.

-In 2015, after many years at Ubisoft and having co-directed successes like Valiant Hearts, Fanise wanted to continue his path independently creating projects on a human scale and with total creative freedom, where everyone in the team can contribute to the product.
+In 2015, after many years at Ubisoft and having co-directed successes like Valiant Hearts, Fanise wanted to go independent and continue his path of creating projects on a human scale and with total creative freedom, where everyone in the team can contribute to the product.
 He also wanted to be able to tackle any subject that he loved or was worried about (like road trips or war).
-His wife Anne-Laure was ready to take up this challenge, and they started DigiXart in the south of France.
+His wife, Anne-Laure, was ready to take up this challenge, and they started DigiXart in the south of France.

 Politics?

-The game features a teen who is separated from her parents and is fleeing a country that looks a lot like the Southwestern United States.
-The story of Road 96 depicts living in a country that is collapsing economically, where the only option for the young generation is to flee while acting to cause change.
+Road 96 features a teen who is separated from her parents and is fleeing a country that looks a lot like the Southwestern United States.
+The story depicts living in a country that is collapsing economically, where the only option for the young generation is to flee while acting to cause change.

 “This resonates sadly with a lot of countries today, in every continent,” Fanise said.
 “Maybe by playing this game, it could make you realize that you’re lucky to live where you are, or at the opposite, give you some courage to act, either to flee somewhere else or to have an impact, to make things change.”